rsyncOSX/RsyncUI/RsyncUI.xcodeproj/refactor.md

 ## Diagnostics Run
 - `XcodeRefreshCodeIssuesInFile` for all refactored files; no outstanding issues remain.

+## Known Exceptions
+- A debug-only `Task.detached` remains in `CreateStreamingHandlers` for threading verification.

 ## What To Do Next
 1. **Optional view model extraction**
    - Some views still have substantial business logic.
 If desired, extract to `@Observable` view models for `QuicktaskView`, `TasksView`, and `SidebarMainView`.